Pensions (PEPP - IORP II)

 Institutions for Occupational Pension Funds Directive (IORP II)

-In December 2016, the Directive on the activities and supervision of Institutions for Occupational Retirement Provision (IORP II) was adopted.
 It entered into force in January 2017 and Member States had until 13 January 2019 to transpose it into national law.
 Many Member States were late in their transposition.

-Occupational pension funds or IORPs are financial institutions which manage collective retirement schemes for employers, in order to provide retirement benefits to their employees.
+Occupational pension funds or IORPs are financial institutions which manage collective retirement schemes for employers in order to provide retirement benefits to their employees.
 Occupational pensions, which include an employer contribution, are known as the "second pillar" of pension systems.

 The IORP II Directive aims to ensure the soundness of occupational pensions, to better inform pension scheme members and beneficiaries with a standardised “Pension Benefit Statement” at EU level, to promote cross-border activity and to help long-term investment by encouraging occupational pension funds to invest long-term in growth-, environment- and employment-enhancing economic activities.
 It does not concern issues of national social, labour, tax or contract law, or the adequacy of pension provision in Member States.